-You will have a very limited roll.
+You will have a limited roll.
 Unlike court cases, there are no depositions in FINRA arbitration.
 You will not need to personally appear nor testify unless the matter goes to an arbitration hearing.
 If this happens, your hearing will take place in a city near you.
-Most cases never reach a final hearing.
+Statistically, the vast majority of FINRA arbitrations settle prior to a final hearing.

 What outcome can I expect?

 We believe there is a high likelihood most investors can recover money damages from the company responsible for marketing L Bonds to them.
 Every case is different so please contact us to discuss your specific situation.
 Please contact attorneys Marc Fitapelli or Jeffrey Saxon by calling 800-767-8040.